ibm-cloud-docs/Cloudant/api/design_documents.md

 and need data to be returned in a different format, such as HTML.

 The result of a show function is not stored.
-This means that the function is executed every time a request is made.
-As a consequence, using [map functions](/docs/services/Cloudant?topic=cloudant-views-mapreduce#a-simple-view) might be more efficient.
-For web and mobile applications, consider whether any computations done in a show function would be better placed in the application tier.
+This fact means that the function is executed every time that a request is made.
+As a consequence, [map functions](/docs/services/Cloudant?topic=cloudant-views-mapreduce#a-simple-view) might be more efficient.
+For web and mobile applications, consider whether any computations that are done in a show function would be better placed in the application tier.
 {: note}

 Show functions require two arguments: `doc`, and [`req`](#req).

-`doc` is the document requested by the show function.
+`doc` is the document that is requested by the show function.

 The `req` argument contains additional information about the request.
-It enables you to create show functions that are more dynamic, because they are based on additional factors such as query parameters or the user context.
+With this argument, you can create show functions that are more dynamic because they are based on additional factors such as query parameters or the user context.

-The `req` argument corresponds to that used in a list function.
+The `req` argument corresponds to the argument used in a list function.

-When you have defined a show function, you query it by sending a `GET` request to `https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_show/$SHOW_FUNCTION/$DOCUMENT_ID`, where `$SHOW_FUNCTION` is the name of the function that is included in the design document `$DESIGN_ID`.
+When you define a show function, you query it by sending a `GET` request to `https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_show/$SHOW_FUNCTION/$DOCUMENT_ID`, where `$SHOW_FUNCTION` is the name of the function that is included in the design document `$DESIGN_ID`.